EmmettJT/sequences_run_PPseq/README.md

 The aim of this repo is as follows
 1. Take processed data use it to decide on a timing range in which to run ppseq,
 2. Produce the input files PPseq needs in order to run
-3. Execute a run of PPseq in awake or replay mode
+3. Execute a run of PPseq in awake or replay mode (To run data with Ppseq in replay mode, the data first has to be PPseq'ed in Awake mode to train the model)

 **This pipeline assumes data has been preprocessed using the following repo: https://github.com/EmmettJT/sequences_neuropixel_preprocess
 The scripts are expecting certain files and a certain file structure to exist already.